Traveling to Canada with a dog, cat or other pet

 If you’re a pet owner who’s moving to Canada, you may be wondering how to bring your pet with you.
 While there are some restrictions, the Canadian Food Inspection Agency (CFIA) does allow domestic dogs, cats and other animals to enter the country.
 And since Canada doesn’t enforce a quarantine period like some other countries and locations, the process is pretty straightforward.
 Just complete the few necessary steps and crossing the border will be simple!

-Want to know more about moving to Canada?
-Check out this resource on moving from the U.S. to Canada for tips on transporting household goods, filling out customs forms and more.
+Want to know more about the moving process?
+Check out this resource on Moving from the U.S. to Canada

 Bringing dogs and cats into Canada

 To prevent animal diseases from entering the country, the CFIA has established importation laws under the National Animal Health Program.
 These rules apply to animals entering Canada permanently and temporarily (including animals traveling through Canada to their destination).

 Dogs and cats can travel across the border if they are accompanied by a rabies vaccination certificate that:

 - Is issued, signed and dated by a licensed veterinarian